In the Air

 that Simon was very polite.

-Taken from the Announcements, Marriages and Engagements section of The Times on 18 February 2012 (Simon and Ruth are to be married on 22 June 2012).
-Submitted by Thom.
+From the Announcements, Marriages and Engagements section of The Times, 18 February 2012.
+By Thom.

 I am not even faintly like a rose